-There is an opportunity cost where the Town also foregoes use, and therefore income, during the screening season from the Bassendean Community Hall and Bassendean Senior Citizens' Centre that are rendered unusable for hire during the times of the movie screenings.
+There is an opportunity cost where the Town also foregoes use, and therefore income, during the screening season from the BCH that is rendered unusable for hire during the times of the movie screenings.
+The Bassendean Senior Citizens' Centre (BSCC) is available for hire, with users being informed of the movie screenings and the noise that is generated.
+During the 2017/2018 movie season, the BSCC generated \$951 in hire income for weekend bookings.